sMastrodimitris/Credit_Risk-AWS-GCP/README.md

 ### Tools
 Load data to S3 bucket or as a BigQuery Table.
 Then pull them for analysis as a df to the develpoment enviroments:
-SageMaker for S3 in a new Domain as a ML workflow and VertexAI for BigQuery as a new instance python notebook.
+- SageMaker for S3 in a new Domain as a ML workflow
+- VertexAI for BigQuery as a new instance python notebook